Master Programme in Language Technology

-When deciding on which courses to take you should consider the two kinds of regulation that provide the formal constraints, (1) course entry requirements (stated in the syllabi and above) and (2) degree requirements.
+When deciding on which courses to take you should consider the two kinds of regulation that provide the formal constraints: (1) course entry requirements (stated in the syllabi and above) and (2) degree requirements.
 The master degree must include 120 credits of courses (possibly also from other universities and countries) as follows (read more at UU's page about degrees):

 We invite and recommend our students to take more than the minimal amount of ALT courses.
 However, courses from other departments and universities can be included in the degree, and can, of course, represent valuable specialisation.

-Apply for courses belonging to other departments through antagning.se.
-(You will have to manage with the Swedish only website.)
+Apply for courses belonging to other departments (at UU and other Swedish universities) through universityadmissions.se or antagning.se.
 Deadlines: mid October (spring courses) and mid April (autumn courses).
-When you apply for computer science courses 1DL210, 1DL251, 1DL340 it is important that you make sure you do that from “within” the programme.
+When you apply for the computer science courses 1DL210, 1DL251, 1DL340 it is important that you make sure you do that from “within” the programme.
 Freestanding application to other courses is equivalent.

 Admission to the language technology courses given by the Dept of Linguistics and Philology is done directly when the courses start for MPLT students.
 (See the page Examination and continued studies, to the left.)